Cycling Corsica: Pure Pleasureby Jessie Beyer - Monday, July 15, 2019

-Of all the places in the world our Tour Leader Jo Kent has bicycle toured (and there are a lot of them), she still calls Corsica to be one of her favorite cycling destinations, and – fortunately for us – her favorite tour to lead.
+Of all the places in the world our Tour Leader Jo Kent has toured by bicycle (and there are a lot of them), she still considers Corsica to be one of her favorite cycling destinations, and – fortunately for us – her favorite tour to lead.
 When asked to describe ExperiencePlus!’s bicycle tour in Corsica she summed it up in three words: pure cycling pleasure.

-“Corsica has phenomenal roads that lead to endless pleasures: beaches, mountains, the wonderful and exotic aroma of the maquis (local wild shrubland), fiadone (delicious Corsican cheescake), and Pietra (chestnut beer).”
+“Corsica has phenomenal roads that lead to endless pleasure: beaches, mountains, the wonderful and exotic aroma of the maquis (local wild shrubland), fiadone (delicious Corsican cheescake), and Pietra (chestnut beer).”

 Jo’s Top Three(ish) Favorite Cycling Days in Corsica

-Absolutely stunning scenery with viewing out on the turquoise sea and secluded little coves and fishing ports.
+Absolutely stunning scenery with views to the turquoise sea, secluded little coves and fishing ports.

-On the 3rd day of cycling on our tour in Corsica is one of the most spectacular bicycle rides in the Mediterranean basin.
-We suggest an early start as you will likely want to stop often for photographs and take a swim during your lunch stop.
+The third day of cycling on our tour in Corsica is one of the most spectacular bicycle rides in the Mediterranean basin.
+We suggest an early start as you will likely want to stop often for photographs and might want to take a swim during your lunch stop.
 The route follows a chain of Genoese watchtowers, built along the coast in the late Medieval period to provide the local villagers early warning of impending attack by pirates.
 The ride continues south along the west side of the Cap Corse to our hotel in the ancient Roman town of St. Florent.

-Steady climbs through the Maquis followed by superb twisting descents through the chestnut forests.
+Steady climbs through the Maquis followed by superb twisting descents through chestnut forests.

 Days 6 and 7 take you to Corsica’s interior.
-These are the “mountain days” on this trip and we encourage folks to take their time and enjoy the extraordinary wildflowers.
-After climbing over the pass of Saint Colombano you’ll enjoy a wonderful glide down the Navaccia River to Ponte Leccia, named for the 17th-century Genoese bridge still in use.
+These are the “mountain days” and we encourage folks to take their time and enjoy the extraordinary scenery and wildflowers.
+After climbing over the pass of Saint Colombano you’ll enjoy a wonderful glide down the Navaccia River to Ponte Leccia, named for the 17th-century Genoese bridge that is still in use.
 Another steady climb is rewarded with a beautiful descent through chestnut forests as you head into one of Corsica’s most interesting regions, the Castagniccia.
 At the end of the day you’ll descend towards the coast to Aléria, one of the principal Roman trading towns and capital of Roman Corsica by 170 B.C.

 Stunning mountain scenery reminiscent of Yosemite National Park.